 Abstract: Preserving face identity is a critical yet persistent challenge in diffusion-based image restoration.
 While reference faces offer a path forward, existing methods typically suffer from partial reference information and inefficient identity losses.
-This paper introduces a novel approach that directly solves both issues, involving three key contributions: 1) Composite Context, a representation that fuses high- and low-level facial information to provide comprehensive guidance than traditional singular representations, 2) Hard Example Identity Loss, a novel loss function that uses the reference face to address the identity learning inefficiencies of the standard identity loss, 3) Training-free multi-reference inference, a new method that leverages multiple references for restoration, despite being trained with only a single reference.
+This paper introduces a novel approach that directly solves both issues, involving three key contributions: 1) Composite Context, a representation that fuses high- and low-level facial information to provide ensembled guidance than traditional singular representations, 2) Hard Example Identity Loss, a novel loss function that uses the reference face to address the identity learning inefficiencies of the standard identity loss, 3) Training-free multi-reference inference, a new method that leverages multiple references for restoration, despite being trained with only a single reference.
 The proposed method demonstrably restores high-quality faces and achieves state-of-the-art identity preserving restoration on benchmarks such as FFHQ-Ref and CelebA-Ref-Test, consistently outperforming previous work.

 Submission Type: Regular submission (no more than 12 pages of main content)